 By September 2021, the currency was trading at $394 with a total market cap of $66 billion.
 Binance Coin has reached an all-time high at $504 in August 2021.

+The Binance Coin is a cryptocurrency that can be used for trading and paying fees on Binance.
 Binance coin was created by Changpeng Zhao, CEO, and Founder of Binance, a leading global cryptocurrency exchange.
 The currency was created to facilitate transactions on the Binance network.
-Since its launch in 2017, Binance Coin has expanded past facilitating payments, it can also be traded or exchanged for another cryptocurrency, such as Ethereum or Bitcoin.
+Since its launch in 2017, Binance Coin has expanded from facilitating payments, to be traded or exchanged for another cryptocurrency, such as Bitcoin.

 6. Ripple (XRP)